Product Review

 Works in 150+ countries

-Covers US, UK, EU, AU, and most of Asia.
-Slide-out plugs click into place securely.
-Only excludes South Africa and India-specific outlets.
+Covers US, UK, EU, AU, and most of Asia with slide-out plugs that click securely into place.
+Only excludes South Africa Type M and older Indian outlets.

 6 devices simultaneously

-4 USB-A ports (2.4A each), 1 USB-C port (3A), and 1 AC outlet.
-Enough to charge a family's worth of devices from one outlet.
+4 USB-A ports (2.4A each), 1 USB-C port (3A), and 1 AC outlet passthrough.
+Charge a family's worth of devices from one outlet—no fighting over sockets.

-One of Amazon's best-selling travel adapters with near-perfect ratings.
-EPICKA claims over 1 million satisfied customers.
+One of Amazon's best-selling travel adapters with 4.7-star rating.
+EPICKA claims over 1 million satisfied customers worldwide.

-Built-in 10A fuse, safety shutters, and plug lock system.
+Built-in 10A fuse with spare included, safety shutters to prevent shock, and plug lock system.
 CE, FCC, and RoHS certified.
-Includes spare fuses in the package.

 Includes zippered case

-Comes with a sleek carrying case to protect the adapter and keep it organized in your bag.
+Comes with a quality carrying case to protect the adapter and keep cables organized.
+A thoughtful inclusion at this price.

 What Could Be Better